johncarney/pikelet/README.md

 ## Thoughts/plans

-* With a very small amount of work, Pikelet could produce flat file records as easily as it consumes them.
+* With some work, Pikelet could produce flat file records as easily as it consumes them.
-* The way integer fields are described is pretty ugly and I'd like to add the ability to accept 'pluggable' field parsers.
-* I'd also like to ditch the signed overpunch, but it's the easiest way to deal with a particular itch I need scratched right now.
 * I had a crack at supporting lazy enumeration, and it kinda works.
 Sometimes.
   If the moon is in the right quarter.
 I'd like to get it working properly.